dmrokan/gsl4godot_gsl/doc/movstat.rst

    of each window :math:`W_i^{H,J}` in :data:`xqqr`.
 The quantile parameter :data:`q` must be between :math:`0` and :math:`0.5`.
 The input :math:`q = 0.25` corresponds to the IQR.
    The inputs :data:`x` and :data:`xqqr` must be the same length.
+   The parameter :data:`endtype` specifies how windows near the ends of the input should be handled.

 Accumulators
 ============